 I'll never pass up a warm bowl of homemade chicken soup, but one of my favorites for sure is the Greek version: the egg and lemon soup known as Avgolemono.

 Avgolemono is no ordinary chicken rice soup.
-There is just something special, and extra luxurious, about Avgolemono.
-It's a decidedly rich, comforting chicken soup with a silky broth that's heavily scented with lemon.
+There is just something special, and extra luxurious, about Avgolemono, a combination of egg and lemon that's used in many Greek dishes, from this soup to Youvarlakia (Greek Meatball Soup).
+Here, the fluffy and lemony combination makes for a decidedly rich, comforting chicken soup with a silky broth that's heavily scented with lemon.
 Delicious!

 I'm telling you, if you have not tried Greek avgolemono soup, you are in for a treat!

 What is Avgolemono?

 Avgolemono, pronounced ah-vgo-le-mono (the "g" is there, but it's a lighter g...almost silent), refers to the tasty Greek sauce from which this chicken soup gets it's name.
 Avgolemono sauce is a silky and fragrant sauce made of eggs, lots of lemon, and warm broth.

 Greek cooks use avoglemono sauce to augment or dress a number of things from Avgolemono soup, to roast chicken, vegetables, and even dolmades (grape leaves.)
 Avgolemono sauce does make a difference, infusing a dish with richness and bright notes of lemon.

 Avgolemono soup may start like any ordinary chicken soup--onions, carrots, celery, broth, chicken etc.

 But--at the very end--is delightfully transformed into a silky, tangy, absolutely unforgettable bowl chicken rice soup, thanks to the addition of Greek avgolemono sauce (egg-lemon sauce.)